Cruz vs Cruz

-Cruz vs Cruz is a 2025 Philippine television drama series broadcast by GMA Network.
-Directed by Gil Tejada, it stars Vina Morales, Gladys Reyes, Neil Ryan Sese, Kristoffer Martin, Lexi Gonzales, Elijah Alejo and Caprice Cayetano in the title role.
+Cruz vs Cruz is a Philippine television drama series broadcast by GMA Network.
+Directed by Gil Tejada, it stars Vina Morales, Gladys Reyes, Neil Ryan Sese, Kristoffer Martin, Lexi Gonzales, Elijah Alejo and Caprice Cayetano.
 It premiered on July 21, 2025 on the network's Afternoon Prime line up.
+The series concluded on January 17, 2026, with a total of 138 episodes.

 The series is streaming online on YouTube.

 Premise

 Manuel's family starts to be broken apart, when he commits an adultery while working overseas.